Shipeasy

 });

-shipeasy() is idempotent — call it from the framework entry point that runs once per cold start (Next.js root layout.tsx, an Express app initialiser, your Worker fetch handler).
+configure() is idempotent — call it from the framework entry point that runs once per cold start (Next.js root layout.tsx, an Express app initialiser, your Worker fetch handler).
+The optional attributes transform maps your user object onto the Shipeasy attribute map used by every bound Client.

-gate() is synchronous.
-The rule set lives in process memory.
-Pass any user attributes you want available to the targeting rules — see User attributes for the full guide.
+Bind a Client to the user once, then read with no per-call user argument. getFlag() is synchronous — the rule set lives in process memory.
+The attributes available to targeting rules come from the attributes transform you passed to configure() — see User attributes for the full guide.

 Reading a dynamic config